 - Click "Next".

-Now we need to set up the hard disk size.
+You need to set up the hard disk size.
 By default, VirtualBox® will automatically fill the "Create a virtual hard disk now" radio button.

 - Click "Create"